 Hi!
 I'm Diana, and I lost 100 pounds in 11 months.
-It's very common question for me to get “how did you lose the weight?” or “how did you do it under a year?”.
-Though I have plastered my tips and progress on social media like Instagram, I decided to write up a post explaining what exactly I did…and am still doing.
+It's very common for people to ask “how did you lose the weight?” or “how did you do it in under a year?”

+Though I have plastered my tips and progress on social media like Instagram, I decided to write up a post explaining what exactly I did to lose 100 pounds…and am still doing.

-- I joined a gym right after my half marathon and have now been incorporating weight lifting in to my workouts which I know has made a huge change in my body.
+- Right after my half marathon I joined a gym and have now been incorporating weight lifting into my workouts which I know has made a huge change in my body.

-- I try and burn now between 500-1000 calories a workout.
+- I now try to burn between 500-1000 calories a workout.

 I get asked a lot how I can do so much.
 Well, my body just craves an intense workout.
 I love to run and running burns lots of calories.
 I need to keep pushing myself and anything below that wouldn't be.